amaximus/met_alerts_hu/info.md

 | county_id | **Y** | `` | county identifier |
 ---

 region_id can be found as kt value in the URL when hovering on the region at [MET Vészjelzés](https://www.met.hu/idojaras/veszelyjelzes/index.php).
-When set it will display the current weather alerts.
+When set it will report the current weather alerts.

 county_id can be found as serial value of the county when counties are sorted alphabetically (1: reserved, 2: Baranya;...; 20: Zala).
-When set it will display the special meteo conditions e.g. forecasts from next 0-24 hours.
+When set it will report the special meteo conditions e.g. forecasts from next 12-24 hours.

 If you don't want to combine the two (weather alerts and forecasts) but still want to have both information, define two sensors, one with region_id set and one with county_id set.